 Ski jackets are the place to store everything!
+No need for a backpack.
 Seriously I stuff lunch, snacks, rub on wax, extra goggle lenses, and the kitchen sink (of course).

 Look for a ski jacket that has a chest pocket made for storing lenses or goggles.
 These also usually have built in lens cloths for cleaning your lenses.
 An ideal accessory!